Hakowan/hakowan/docs/guide/data.md

 In addition, Hakowan can also extract geometry and data associated with geometry from a number of common 3D file formats such as OBJ, PLY, GLTF and MSH.

-Here is a quick example demostrating the various ways of specifying data in Hakowan:
+Here is a quick example demonstrating the various ways of specifying data in Hakowan:
 ```py
 # As argument to hkw.layer() method.
 l0 = hkw.layer("shape.obj")